jboucher154/Philo/README.md

-# The Dining an Dying Philosophers, with Threads and Mutexes
+# The Dining & Dying Philosophers, with Threads and Mutexes

 ## Introduction